PelionIoT/mbed-cloud-tutorial-python-influxdb/README.md

-# Mbed Cloud timeseries database tutorial
+# Mbed Cloud Time-series Database Tutorial

+## Setup

-First add your `API_KEY` to `webapp/settings/developement.py`
+1. Add your Mbed Cloud `API_KEY` to `webapp/settings/development.py`.
-Second add `id_rsa.pub` and `mbed_cloud_dev_credentials.c` file to mbed-cloud-client-example directory
+1. Add your `id_rsa` and `mbed_cloud_dev_credentials.c` file to the mbed-cloud-client-example directory
+1. Now run the following:

 ```
 docker-compose build
 docker-compose up --scale linux_client=3
 ```

-This will spin up 4 things:
+This will spin up 4 items:

 1. 3 linux client instances, each generating a data stream
 1. InfluxDB instance
 1. Grafana
-1. Our webapp for pushing the data stream from Mbed Cloud to InfluxDB
+1. The web application for pushing the data stream from Mbed Cloud to InfluxDB

 Grafana will be accessible at `http://localhost:3001`.
 The login credentials are admin, admin.
 ![Grafana landing page](https://github.com/ARMmbed/mbed-cloud-tutorial-python-influxdb/blob/master/docs/images/grafana-login.png)

 You can add the Influx db data source:
-* Select influxdb from dropdown
+* Select InfluxDB from dropdown
-* URL: http://influxdb:8086 <--- Docker automatically handles the resolution from influxdb to its url according to its label in the docker-compose script
+* URL: http://influxdb:8086 <--- Docker automatically handles the resolution from InfluxDB to its url according to its label in the docker-compose script
 * DB: example
 * Username: root
 * Pass: root